gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     Applications usually don't use it directly.
 Instead, they use the [mixer](http://www.alsa-project.org/alsa-doc/alsa-lib/mixer.html) interface, which is implemented on top of the [HCTL](http://www.alsa-project.org/alsa-doc/alsa-lib/hcontrol.html) interface, which in turn is implemented on top of the CTL interface.

     The mixer interface provides access to a per-device mixer, containing multiple mixer elements.
-Each mixer element (a.k.a. jack control) is associated with a kernel-side  [kcontrol](https://01.org/linuxgraphics/gfx-docs/drm/sound/designs/jack-controls.html), which represents a volume meter or a toggleable switch or enumeration for some device option.
+Each mixer element (a.k.a. jack control) is associated with a kernel-side  [kcontrol](https://01.org/linuxgraphics/gfx-docs/drm/sound/designs/jack-controls.html), which represents a volume control or a toggleable switch or enumeration for some device option.

 * **UCM**